Tackle the credit crunch with Cheshire East libraries

 Not sure which way to turn?
 If the credit crunch is affecting you, don't be afraid to ask for help - contact you local Citizen's Advice Bureau or visit their Adviceguide website for further information.

 - Out of work?
 Visit the Finding a job section of Gov.UK for help and advice about moving forward.
 The 20+ section is specifically aimed at adults

 - The Money Advice Service Provides a wide range of information to help manage your money better, including how to deal with debt problems

 - Money saving expert - Visit the Money Saving Expert website for information on saving and managing money

 - The Pension Service Advisors can discuss your financial situation and possible benefit entitlements

 Learn My Way has a useful online workshop, Managing Your Money Online, which is especially designed to help older people make the most of their money and find savings online.

-You can find further useful information on the Benefits and Your Money pages of the national libraries' information website, Bookmark Your Library.
 You can search for help about money, benefits and more by postcode on the national information4living website.